aryamanmaithani/aryamanmaithani.github.io/timetable/index.md

 # Feedback
 If there are any errors or if you want to suggest something, you can either [mail me](mailto:aryamanmaithani@gmail.com) or drop a message [here]({{ site.anon-form }}){:target="_blank"}.

+# Bugs
+Had to code slot 5 and 7 separately, this might lead to unproportionally long cells.
+If you have any (simple) fix, let me know.